This section briefly outlines the legal and operational governance of The National Maternity Hospital (NMH).

 All Committee Lists are available at the end of this page.

-Certain board members are specified in the Act namely, in addition to the Master, the parish priest of Westland Row (in the 1930s the overwhelming majority of the mothers delivering babies would have been Roman Catholic); the public interest is represented by two nominations from Dublin Corporation (currently these are from the Green and Sinn Fein parties) and the Government’s interest is represented through the ability of the Minister for Health to appoint two nominees (these are currently in place).
+Certain board members are specified in the Act namely, in addition to the Master, the parish priest of Westland Row (in the 1930s the overwhelming majority of the mothers delivering babies would have been Roman Catholic); the public interest is represented by, in addition to the Lord Mayor, two nominations from Dublin Corporation and the Government’s interest is represented through the ability of the Minister for Health to appoint two nominees.
 There are two officers namely, the Honorary Treasurer and the Honorary Secretary.
 Of the others, the Act provides that there shall be not less than six women.
-In practice the 21 ordinary members of the Board, who are subject to annual election, are split equally between medical clinicians practicing in the NMH, seven lay men and seven lay women.
+In practice the 21 ordinary members of the Board, who are subject to annual election, are split equally between seven medical clinicians practising in the NMH, seven lay men and seven lay women.
 Thus the Board, consistent with modern day corporate governance, has a majority of non-executives currently drawn with a background of SME business, IT, financial (accountants, actuaries, brokering) and legal.
 The clinicians drawn from different medical divisions operating in the NMH provide the appropriate experience in the relevant fields of medicine necessary to the Board in its determinations.
-The Board meets monthly and considers issues raised by the Finance Committee, the House Committee and other Committees as well as legal issues including any cases taken against the NMH.
-Reports are given at the monthly Board meeting by the Master and the Director of Midwifery and Nursing, and regular presentations are given to the Board from units of the NMH so the Board has a full understanding of the working of the NMH which informs the Board when making decisions on all aspects of the NMH.
+The Board meets monthly and considers issues raised by the Finance Committee and other Committees as well as legal issues including any cases taken against the NMH and strategic issues.
+Reports are given at the monthly Board meeting by the Master, the Director of Midwifery and Nursing and the Financial Controller and regular presentations are given to the Board from units of the NMH so the Board has a full understanding of the working of the NMH which informs the Board when making decisions on all aspects of the NMH.

-The Act maintains the successful system of the Mastership (a seven year term which cannot be renewed by the incumbent or a former Master) without which the NMH could not be run in the safe manner in which it currently operates for the annual delivery of over 9,000 new lives.
+The Act maintains the successful system of the Mastership (a seven year term which cannot be renewed by the incumbent or a former Master) without which the NMH could not be run in the safe manner in which it currently operates for the annual delivery of approximately 9,000 new lives.
 The Master is ably assisted by the Director of Midwifery and Nursing, the Secretary & General Manager and the Financial Controller.